CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 In order to calculate the maximum GPA for classes, we will have to add the maximum GPA in each of the student’s classes then divide it by the number of classes that the students took.
 Additionally, the weighted GPAs for each class will be listed alongside the course name.
 ### QA
 Manually calculate the GPA through a calculator and make sure that the number displayed within the app matches the result of the GPA calculator.
-The test succeeds when the number matches the result of the GPA calculator and has an error message if users have an inappropriate input (characters instead of number,...), and fails if something else appears.
+Success: GPA calculator matches the manually calculated GPA.
+Error message is displayed with inappropriate inputs (i.e. characters) .
+Fail: GPA calculator does not match the manually calculated GPA or calculator does not display error message if there are inappropriate inputs.

 ## Show Credits Gained Based on Schedule